Black Siberian Cat: Rare Beauty or Myth? Everything You Need to Know

 Care tips for owners:

-• Use a wide-toothed comb for their undercoat to prevent mats.
+• Their undercoat should be picked with a wide-toothed comb to avoid mats.

-• Watch for signs of knots behind ears and under arms.
+• Look at knots behind the ears and under the arms.

 Cost & Availability